-Consumers want to buy cars online & prefer dealers who offer it, so what's the holdup?
+Consumers want to buy cars online and prefer dealers who offer it, so what's the holdup?

 In the current auto market--a booming market that consists largely of gas-powered vehicles that aren't remotely autonomous--it might seem as if such changes are far, far down the road.
 With sales near record highs, dealers are wary of changing their business models too dramatically.
 After all, if it ain't broke....

-And yet, evidence clearly suggests that the dealership model is indeed "broke".
+And yet, evidence clearly suggests that the dealership model is indeed "broken."
 If dealers don't wake up to that soon, they could find themselves left in the lurch: 86 percent of those surveyed by Root & Associates said that they'd choose to do business with dealerships that offered online sales rather than those that didn't.

 Email This Page